radleycook/CMDPoem03/README.md

 # CMDPoem03
-A poem created live and contributed to by Creative media design students
+A poem created live and contributed to by Creative Media Design students